 Symptoms of Gaucher Disease

-People with Gaucher disease have low levels of glucocerebrosidase (GBA), an enzyme that breaks down a fatty chemical in the body called glucocerebroside.
+People with Gaucher disease have low levels of glucocerebrosidase (GCase), an enzyme that breaks down a fatty chemical in the body called glucocerebroside.
 Gaucher cells are normal scavenger cells called macrophages that become full of unprocessed glucocerebroside.
 Gaucher cells accumulate primarily in the spleen, liver and bone marrow, causing organ inflammation and dysfunction.

 Blood and organ symptoms